Coconut Sunrise Cocktail is a gorgeous layered cocktail that contains cream of coconut, Malibu coconut rum, orange juice, and grenadine.

 - Prepare Glass.
 Squeeze the cream of coconut into the bottom of a highball glass, hurricane glass, or any 16-ounce glass, to make the white layer of the cocktail.
 Gently fill the glass with crushed ice or ice cubes.
 Do not mix or stir the cream of coconut with the ice.2 Ounces Cream of Coconut, Crushed Ice

-- Combine.
-Mix Malibu coconut rum and orange juice together and pour over the crushed ice.2 Ounces Malibu Coconut Rum, 4 Ounces Orange Juice
+- Combine & Pour.
+Mix Malibu coconut rum and orange juice in a small measuring cup or pitcher, then pour over the crushed ice.2 Ounces Malibu Coconut Rum, 4 Ounces Orange Juice

 Video